ironhack-edu/temp-id-case-study/student-resources/css-selectors-advanced-pre-work.md

 ## Task

-The brief for this project is to create a simple HTML page with your ‘Top 3’ of a topic of your choosing.
+The brief for this project is to create a simple HTML page of your ‘Top 3’ for a topic of your choosing.
 This could be top 3 sports, books, holiday destination - it could be anything, the choice is yours!

 The page can be as long or short as you like, what is important is that you include a number and variety of different HTML elements to structure your page.
 For instance your page could feature: